Dorothy Goodwin Application

 For selected sophomore, junior, senior, and graduate women students and their faculty/staff mentors

-Dorothy Goodwin, educator, politician, world traveler, and family member, inspired women and girls to live beyond limitations - to exercise their full potential.
-She recognized, and modeled, that reaching one’s potential requires challenging opportunities, committed mentors, and financial support.
-It is in honor of her influence and with gratitude for the generosity of her and her friends that The Women’s Advancement Initiative offers the Dorothy Goodwin Scholars.
-The summer program and the academic-year program will follow the same application calendar.
+Dorothy Goodwin, educator, politician, world traveler, visionary, and family member, inspired women and girls to live beyond limitations and realize their full potential.
+She recognized and modeled that reaching one’s potential requires challenging opportunities, committed mentors, and financial support.
+In honor of her influence and philanthropic spirit, and with gratitude for the generosity of her friends, The Women’s Advancement Initiative is proud to announce the 2018 – 2019 Dorothy Goodwin Scholars Program.

 Dorothy Goodwin Scholars will be creative self-starters who meet the following criteria:

-Selected student applicants will receive a total award package of $2,500 -$5,000 payable in two installments.
-75% of award will be payable at start of scholarship period and 25% of award will be made upon completion and presentation of the project.
-This includes submission of updates for Women’s Advancement’s social media and e-newsletters once a month, thank you letters to donors who make this program possible, and a completed final report.
+Selected student applicants will receive a total award package of $1,000-$5,000, payable in two installments.
+75% of award will be payable at the start of the scholarship period and 25% of award will be made upon completion of the project.
+This includes submission of updates for Women’s Advancement’s social media and e-newsletters once a month, thank you letters to donors who make this program possible, and completed final report.

-Specific uses of the award will be reviewed with individual recipients, and may include scholarship dollars, project materials, travel, etc. In addition, Faculty mentors will also receive $500 toward professional development in recognition of their project oversight.
+Specific uses of the award will be reviewed with individual recipients, and may include scholarship dollars, project materials, conference registration, travel, etc. In addition, faculty mentors will also receive $500 toward professional development in recognition of their service and project oversight.

 Faculty mentors will submit the following:

-Applicants will receive a response from the committee by December 15, 2017.
+Applicants will receive a response from the Committee by November 30, 2018.

-Student participants will be expected to participate in periodic workshops and advising sessions with staff and volunteers of The Women’s Advancement Initiative that will enhance their experience.
-Additionally, students will be expected to take an online Meyers-Briggs Index and to have a one on one meeting with a volunteer career/life counselor to learn how to use this assessment.
-These workshops and sessions will take place between February 2017 and May 2017.
+- Student participants will be expected to participate in periodic workshops and advising sessions with staff and volunteers of The Women’s Advancement Initiative that will enhance their Additionally, students will be expected to take an online assessment and have a one-on-one meeting with a volunteer coach to review results.